thoughtspot/thoughtspot.github.io/_admin/loading/delete-data-source-UX.md

 ## Delete a data source

+You can delete data sources from the browser, as long as they were not created by an administrator through `tsload`.

-You can delete the following types of data sources:
+You can delete data sources from the browser if they were created in the browser.
+These types of data sources include:

+-   Data imported from the browser.
 -   Worksheets.

 ThoughtSpot checks for dependencies whenever you try to delete a table or worksheet.